SoftwareAG/c8y-docs/content/reference/inventory-bundle/managed-object-reference-collection.md

 **Required role:** ROLE\_INVENTORY\_ADMIN or parent and child owner

-> **Info:** Use header `X-Cumulocity-Processing-Mode` set to `QUIESCENT` to disable real-time notifications.
+> **Info:** Use the header `X-Cumulocity-Processing-Mode` set to `QUIESCENT` to disable real-time notifications.
-This is required when performance is important or dealing with the large group of objects.
+This is required when performance is important or dealing with a large group of objects.

 #### Example request - Add a ManagedObjectReference